se0ga/memorina/README.md

-Here can see the result: http://memorina.ru/
+Here you can see the result: http://memorina.ru/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).